 Durant mentions sports-related acne, a skin condition many basketball players seem to suffer from.
 It is a hard condition to conceal, especially on a jumbotron or high definition TV.
 Jerald Sklar, M.D. is a Dermatologist in Private Practice in Dallas, Texas and treats athletes’ acne, including basketball players from the high school level all the way up to the pros.
 He serves as Team Dermatologist for the Dallas Mavericks, and explains acne in this way: “Acne begins when oil released from glands in the pores mixes with dead skin cells and clogs and inflames the skin’s pores.
 This can be exacerbated in basketball by excessive sweating, staying in sweaty clothes too long, and friction from clothing and headbands.”

 Dr. Sklar is spot-on.
 So let’s break down his intel in order to have a look at why a player like Durant (even with all the resources available to him) still deals with acne.

 How Acne Begins for Athletes

 Testosterone & Overactive Oil Glands

-The last time we wrote about acne, we focused on teens and their struggles.
-The same acne equation applies to young male athletes:
+The last time we wrote about teen acne, we focused on teens and their struggles.
+The same acne equation applies to how sports can cause acne in male and female athletes: